MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/support-for-interface-collections.md

 ---
-title: Overview of enumeration of interface collections on USB composite devices
+title: Overview of Enumeration of Interface Collections on USB Composite Devices
 description: Interfaces on a composite USB device can be grouped in collections.
-The USB generic parent driver (Usbccgp.sys) can enumerate interface collections in four ways. ms.date: 05/08/2023
+The USB generic parent driver (Usbccgp.sys) can enumerate interface collections in four ways. ms.date: 01/17/2024
 ---

 # Overview of enumeration of interface collections on USB composite devices